Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

 \end{proposition}

-\begin{remark} The most interesting cases are the cases of the polar degree equal to zero (vanishing hessian hypersurfaces) and equal to one (homaloidal hypersurfaces corresponding to Cremona transformations), see e.g. \cite{CRS08}.
+\begin{remark} The most interesting cases are the cases of the polar degree equals zero (vanishing hessian hypersurfaces) or one (homaloidal hypersurfaces corresponding to Cremona transformations); see e.g. \cite{CRS08}.
 Note that due to the Proposition \ref{pdeg=mv_prop}, the Propositions \ref{mv=0_prop} and \ref{mv=1_prop} provide criteria for these cases (in Newton non-degenerate case). \end{remark}

 \begin{Que} Can we classify polytopes $P\subset d\D^\circ$, so that $\nu_{C_d}(P \ast \D^\circ)$ is equal to $0$ or $1$? \end{Que}